- Wrist tendonitis

 - Swimmer’s shoulder

 Tendonitis can be caused by a broad array of activities, from gardening to sports, arthritis to ageing, or even anatomically (realignment of the tendon by surgery).
 Tendonitis symptoms can include tenderness, pain, inflammation, swelling or lumpiness on tendon sheaths, and adhesive capsulitis or “frozen shoulder”.

 Treatments for tendonitis are rest, icing, discontinuation of heavy activities and application of anti-inflammatory medicines, with surgery as the last alternative.
-Massage therapy is also becoming extremely common as a cure for tendonitis.
+Massage therapy for tendonitis is also becoming extremely common as a cure.
 It can be applied by working on the injured fibers, back and forth–not up and down.

 Massage should not be given until 48 hours after the injury, or if the tissues are swollen or noticeably inflamed.
 A self massage therapy for tendonitis is friction massage therapy.
 It is used in injuries caused on shoulder, elbow, back of the heel or thumb-side of the wrist.
 In this therapy strokes (back and forth) are applied perpendicular to the injury using gentle pressures with fingers and thumb.
 Studies have shown that friction massage stimulates the production of collagen in damaged tendon fibres, thereby healing the injured part rapidly.
 Trigger points in the forearm can be massaged to reduce an injury of tendonitis on the wrist.

 Interested in becoming a certified massage therapist?
 Visit the campus web site nearest you: